Brian Kurtz once wrote, “you can’t beat a swipe file for deep insight and inspiration.”

 With Pocket, you can highlight parts of the article that are most relevant for your swipe file.
 You can also share items with a friend.

 Pocket integrates with over 500 apps including Twitter, Buffer, Facebook, and Flipboard.
-So when you find something that’s worth swiping on social media, you can effortlessly save it to Pocket.
+So when you find something that’s worth swiping on whatever social media platform you’re cruising through, you can effortlessly save it to Pocket.
+No-fuss.

 All your content will be saved for offline use, so you can access saved items while you travel.